trevnorris/vortex-field/README.md

 ## Status

-**Current focus**: Completing derivations and calculations.
-The framework successfully explains lepton masses, gravitational phenomena, and baryon confinement, with several testable predictions awaiting experimental verification.
+**Current focus**: The theoretical derivations are comprehensive with 75+ verification tests across all major sections.
+The calculations directory requires updates to match the current theoretical framework.
+The model successfully explains lepton masses, gravitational phenomena, and baryon confinement, with several testable predictions awaiting experimental verification.